 Access Webmasters Tools data in Google Analytics

-When you associate a Google Analytics web property with a site in your Webmaster Tools account, you’ll be able to see Webmaster Tools data in Google Analytics reports.
-You’ll also be able to access Google Analytics reports directly from the Links to your site, Search queries, and Sitelinks pages in Webmaster Tools.
+When you associate a Google Analytics web property with a site in your Search Console account, you’ll be able to see Search Console data in Google Analytics reports.
+You’ll also be able to access Google Analytics reports directly from the Links to your site, Search queries, and Sitelinks pages in Search Console.

-Associate a Webmaster Tools site with a Google Analytics web property:
+Associate a Search Console site with a Google Analytics web property:

-- On the Webmaster Tools home page, click Manage site next to the site you want, and then click Google Analytics property.
+- On the Search Console home page, click Manage site next to the site you want, and then click Google Analytics property.